Kilarin/compassgps/README.txt

 [/code]
 [img]http://i57.tinypic.com/20z5wmr.png[/img]

-To place a bookmark into a map, just right click while wielding the map, select any bookmark from your list, and click the "write to cgpsmap" button
+To place a bookmark into a map, just right click while wielding the map, select any bookmark from your list, and click the "write to cgpsmap" button.
+You can also put your current position into the map (without having to first create a bookmark in your compassGPS)

 The map icon now changes to have a red X on it, so you can tell it is a marked map.
 This map can be given to another player.
 To transfer the bookmark to their own compassgps, they right click while wielding the marked map and a formspec like this pops up:
 [img]http://i61.tinypic.com/jakj9v.png[/img]
 You can change the name of the bookmark to whatever you wish, click the "copy bookmark to your compassgps" button and the new bookmark is now available in your compassgps list.